Reliability in Azure Cognitive Search

 West US 3 | June 02, 2021 or later |

-Availability Zones don't impact the Azure Cognitive Search Service Level Agreement.
+Availability zones don't change the terms of the Azure AI Search Service Level Agreement.
 You still need three or more replicas for query high availability.

 Multiple services in separate geographic regions

-Service redundancy is necessary if operational requirements include:
+Service redundancy is necessary if your operational requirements include:

-Business continuity and disaster recovery (BCDR) (Cognitive Search doesn't provide instant failover in the event of an outage).
+Business continuity and disaster recovery (BCDR) requirements (Azure AI Search doesn't provide instant failover if there's an outage).

-Global availability.
-If query and indexing requests come from all over the world, users who are closest to the host data center will have faster performance.
-Creating additional services in regions with close proximity to these users can equalize performance for all users.
+Fast performance for a globally distributed application.
+If query and indexing requests come from all over the world, users who are closest to the host data center experience faster performance.
+Creating more services in regions with close proximity to these users can equalize performance for all users.

-If you need two or more search services, creating them in different regions can meet application requirements for continuity and recovery, as well as faster response times for a global user base.
+If you need two or more search services, creating them in different regions can meet application requirements for continuity and recovery, and faster response times for a global user base.

 You can implement this architecture by creating multiple services and designing a strategy for data synchronization.
 Optionally, you can include a resource like Azure Traffic Manager for routing requests.